GC-public-projects/FloatingControlBar/README.md

 #### onStartCommand(...)
-Retrieve the data of service creation intent in order to create the `Mediaprojection` instance.
+Retrieve the data of the service creation intent in order to create the `Mediaprojection` instance.
 Once the instance is created, it is passed to the MediaProjectionHolder singelton.
 Then an instance of `ScreenshotManager` is created.
-This User-defined class has got all the components generated thank to MediaProjection in order to take the screenshot and will be detailed later.
+This User-defined class holds all the components generated thanks to MediaProjection in order to take the screenshot and will be detailed later.

 #### onDestroy()
-We clean, realease the maximum we can the objects created once the service is stopped.
+We clean/realease the maximum we can the objects created once the service is stopped.

 #### createNotificationChannel()
 The channel is mandatory to display a notification.